-The mission of STRS Ohio is to partner with our members in helping to build retirement security.
+The mission of STRS Ohio is to provide Ohio's public educators a foundation for their financial security.
 This brochure provides an overview of the benefits and services available to STRS Ohio members.

 To make it easier to find the information specific to the retirement plan you are enrolled in, this brochure is divided into sections for each retirement plan - Defined Benefit Plan, Defined Contribution Plan and Combined Plan.